 E-bikes are a great option when it comes to traveling on the road for commuting, fun, or exercise.
 Not only can you get to your destination faster, you can travel farther than you would be able to on a regular bike – all while reducing your impact on the environment.
-Workout or sweat-free journey to work, it’s your choice by dialing in the level of pedal assist using the RideControl handlebar control system.
+Whether for a ride with friends, a workout, or a sweat-free journey to work, it’s your choice by dialing in the level of pedal assist using the RideControl handlebar control system.